-Organization: This skill is repeated a lot throughout many different production roles, but I really cannot emphasize enough how important it is to be organized when you work as a production manager.
-Money is one of your main responsibilities and you cannot make mistakes when it comes to the budget.
+Organization: The importance of organization cannot be emphasized when it comes to working as a Production Manager.
+Money is one of your biggest responsibilities, and you can’t make mistakes when it comes to the budget!
 Take notes, leave yourself reminders, write everything down and follow up.
 Do whatever it takes to make sure that you keep on top of all of your responsibilities.
-Multitasking falls into this category as well, if you can’t juggle multiple tasks, this probably isn’t the right job for you.
-I work as a production manager in development, which means that I have to work on more than one project at a time and if I weren’t able to multitask, I would drown in my work.
 Pay attention all the time, ask questions when necessary and organize things as you go.

-Budgeting: The budget is at the core of production managing.
+The budget is at the core of production management.
 Depending on when you join a production, you may be the one creating the budget and you are definitely going to be the one managing it.
 To be an effective production manager, you need to be able to create a budget.
-In order to make budgets you need to have a strong understanding of your industry.
-You need to know what things cost, what is the standard rate for a gaffer, how much do you pay a production assistant, what are the union rates for actors, writers, directors etc.
+In order to create budgets, you need to have a strong understanding of your industry.
+You need to know what things cost, what is the standard rate for a key grip, how much do you pay a production assistant, what are the union rates for actors, writers, directors etc.

 Every production is going to be different and some will deal with unions and some won’t.
 It is important that you know how local unions work and what needs to be done when working with them.
 For me, I deal with ACTRA, WGC, DGC, etc. In the US you will be dealing with SAG, WGA, DGA, etc. There are unions for all roles on set, but you won’t always be dealing with all of them.
 Sometimes I deal only with ACTRA and others only with the WGC.
 Be sure to know how these unions work and how much you need to budget when dealing with them.